BalajiDegala/docker-zulip/README.md

 A Kubernetes pod file is in the `kubernetes/` folder; you can run it with `kubectl create -f ./kubernetes/`.

+Secret values in the manifest must be base64-encoded.
+For example, the `auth-ldap-bind-password` entry in `zulip-secrets` should contain the base64 representation of your LDAP bind password.

 You should read the `docker-compose` section above to understand how this works, since it's a very similar setup.
 You'll want to clone this repository, edit the `zulip-rc.yml` to configure the image, etc.